VRCWizard/HecateAI/README.md

 # AI Voice Wizard

+This project is meant to be a template for others to make chatbots using this modified version of TTS Voice Wizard.

-this is a modified version of tts voice wizard to act as a chatbot I recommend vosk for voice recognition, and tiktok api for tts.
+I recommend vosk for voice recognition, and tiktok api for tts.

 You will have to edit the paths for initializing the bot in VoiceWizardWindow.cs just search for "TODO"
 ![image](https://user-images.githubusercontent.com/101527472/218574544-7e75b08e-d400-4590-82c6-069cf25c8837.png)

 the aiml folder and config folder that includes the "Settings.xml" are both included with this project.

 ## Credits